Morteza-Rastgoo/TTS-kokoro/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [Kokoro model page](https://huggingface.co/hexgrad/Kokoro-82M) for details.
+This project is licensed under the Apache 2.0 License.